Heat Pump Installation & Costs

 In homes or buildings where duct systems do not exist, ductless heat pump models are an option.
 These systems, sometimes called ductless mini-splits, include an outdoor condenser/compressor unit and one or more indoor air handlers.

 Ductless mini-split heat pump systems generally cost $1,500 to $2,000 per ton of cooling capacity for just the equipment, not including installation.
+With installation, ductless mini-split heat pump systems run an average of $4,000 to $5,000.
 This is approximately 30 percent more than central heating and air conditioning systems, minus the duct system.

 Geothermal heat pumps